frederickaplan/fdh/files/PART2/fdh-2-5.md

 1) Digital Humanities is the only field to deal with large collection of digital texts originating form collective discourses, massive digitisation and/or collective transcription projects

 2) These large textual objects can be processed to extract hidden regularities and structures.

+3) Some of these patterns and signatures are diachronic others are synchronic

+4) The geometry of complex meaning spaces can be reconstructed even if we stay only at the surface of textual data.

 ## Large textuals objects